 When was Fonterra formed?

-Fonterra was formed in October 2001 after 84 per cent of the farmers involved voted to accept the merger of the New Zealand Dairy Board, New Zealand Dairy Group and Kiwi Co-operative Dairies in July that year.
+Fonterra was formed in October 2001 after 84% of the farmers involved voted to accept the merger of the New Zealand Dairy Board, New Zealand Dairy Group and Kiwi Co-operative Dairies in July that year.